Presentations/Reporting

 Abstract (required)

-Please refer to communications from the Kearns Center concerning your poster for the combined summer research programs at the end of the last week of July.
+Please refer to communications from the Kearns Center concerning your poster for the combined summer research programs on the last day of the program.

 Posters should be 36 x 48 to comply with formats for other conferences such as the National Conf. on Undergraduate Research and the American Physical Society.

-The Physics REU will likely also have everyone present about 10 minute talks to the Department so will need the .pdf of your talk to upload onto the shared PC BEFORE the talks –
+The Physics REU will likely also have everyone present about 10 minute talks to the Department on the day before the Kearns Research symposium so will need the .pdf of your talk to upload onto the shared PC BEFORE the talks –

 We will need from each of you: one sentence, research report, experience report, abstract